 If you are worried you won’t have enough money to afford an upcoming repayment, get in contact with your lender.
 Generally, if you give your credit provider at least 24 hours notice, they should be able to reschedule or cancel your repayment for a contractual fee.

-I don’t think I can afford my loan at all anymore
+I don’t think I can afford my wedding loan at all anymore

 Missing a repayment is one thing, but having your circumstances change dramatically is another.
 More specifically, if you are badly injured or made redundant, you may no longer be able to afford your repayments.
 If this occurs, you may want to consider applying for financial hardship.